 So, by the last day we were quite positive, we were going to go back, give the bank the keys to the house, and walk away but not with as heavy hearts as we had been feeling!

-On the last day of our stay in Corfu we of course had a horrid night time flight and had to vacate the room still by 11am so were hanging around….
+On the last day of our stay in Corfu we, of course, had a horrid night time flight and had to vacate the room still by 11am so were hanging around….
 We chose a nice looking little taverna for an “early bird” supper to fill the time.
 As we asked for the bill at the end the owner came out and got chatting and asked what we did – I was a restaurant manager for my main job and Andy was a Head barman – so we told her and chatted about options for work etc and she mentioned with our qualifications and experience we would easily get work in Corfu and then she left to tend to another table…… so we sat a little longer chatting about “Hmmm maybe Corfu would be a good start to our round the world catering tour”……….
-As we were thinking to get up and wander round until our pick-up time the owner came back, looked at Andy and said “Would you believe my barman has just told me he won’t be here next summer, would you like a job?”
+As we were thinking to get up and wander around until our pick-up time the owner came back, looked at Andy and said “Would you believe my barman has just told me he won’t be here next summer, would you like a job?”

 And that was the beginning of our life here in Corfu…….